 - testing power or manual wheelchairs for clients with spinal cord injuries

 - providing vocational rehabilitation or workplace modifications for injured workers

 - teaching social skills to children with autism

 - teaching children with attention difficulties how to focus at school

 - prescribing bathroom equipment for patients with hip replacements or cerebral palsy.

 OT, your way.

 Your recovery, our help.

 Enable Occupational Therapy is a family centered practice that utilizes evidence based treatment and assessment.
-The team consists of Occupational Therapists, Physical Therapists and Rehabilitation Assistants/Kinesiologists.
+The team consists of Occupational Therapists, Recreation Therapists, Physical Therapists, and Rehabilitation Assistants/Kinesiologists.

 We provide treatment to both adults and children in homes, the community, and within a clinic setting.